fsuri/Basil_SOSP21_artifact/README.md

 ### Using a custom profile (skip if using pre-supplied profile)

-If you decide to instead create a profile of your own (https://www.cloudlab.us/manage_profile.php) use the following parameters (be careful to follow the same naming conventions of our profile for the servers or the experiment scripts/configuration provided will not work).
+If you decide to instead [create your own profile](https://www.cloudlab.us/manage_profile.php), use the following parameters (be careful to follow the same naming conventions of our profile for the servers or the experiment scripts/configuration provided will not work).
 You will need to buid your own disk image from scratch, as the public image is tied to the public profile.
 (You can try if the above images work, but likely they will not).

 - Number of Replicas: `['us-east-1-0', 'us-east-1-1', 'us-east-1-2', 'eu-west-1-0', 'eu-west-1-1', 'eu-west-1-2', 'ap-northeast-1-0', 'ap-northeast-1-1', 'ap-northeast-1-2', 'us-west-1-0', 'us-west-1-1', 'us-west-1-2', 'eu-central-1-0', 'eu-central-1-1', 'eu-central-1-2', 'ap-southeast-2-0', 'ap-southeast-2-1', 'ap-southeast-2-2']`
 - Number of sites (DCs): 6